-The Reserve Bank of India announced an increase in the repo rate from 6.0% to 6.25% on 6 June 2018.
-The decision was taken in the second bi-monthly monetary policy statement for 2018-19.
-The repo rate now stands at 6.25% and the reverse repo rate has also increased to 6%.
-The Marginal Standing Facility (MSF) Rate and the Bank Rate have both increased from 6.25% to 6.50%.
+The Reserve Bank of India had announced an increase in the repo rate from 6.0% to 6.25% on 6 June 2018.
+For the first time ever, the rate was increased for the second time in a year on 1 August 2018.
+The repo rate now stands at 6.50% and the reverse repo rate has also increased to 6.25%.
+The Marginal Standing Facility (MSF) Rate and the Bank Rate have both increased from 6.50% to 6.75%.

 Since MCLR determines all kinds of loan rates (except personal loans, which are usually provided on a fixed rate basis), loans are set to become cheaper across the board, including home, auto and personal loans.